 We’re here to tell you that it’s not game over.
 There are smart steps that you can take to help you fight cold and flu season and stay on top of your health.

 1. Wash Your Hands

 This should seem obvious, but you’d be surprised how many people don’t keep their hands clean.
 You should be sanitizing your hands or washing them multiple times a day, not just when you go to the bathroom.

 Think about all the things you touch on a regular basis: your phone, your computer keyboard, elevator buttons, handrails, door handles, office supplies, etc. That’s not even half of what your hands encounter in a day.
-Odds are, these items are not touched solely by you – there could be millions of people that have come in contact with a particular item you touch, meaning you’re putting yourself at serious risk of getting sick if you’re not cleaning your hands.
+Odds are, these items are not touched solely by you – there could be millions of people that have come in contact with a particular item you touch, meaning you could be putting yourself at risk of getting sick if you’re not cleaning your hands regularly.

 Seriously, just wash your hands.
-This is the easiest step that you can take to stay healthy as the cold weather brings on flu season.
+This is the easiest step that you can take as the cold weather comes on.

 Plus, exercise is known for having overall physical and mental health benefits.
 When it starts to get cold out, we miss out on that vitamin D that was so plentiful in the summer.
 For some people, the changing of seasons can cause a specific type of depression called Seasonal Affective Disorder (SAD).
 The onset of SAD generally begins in the fall and continues throughout the winter months.
 This is why it’s more important than ever to stay motivated and take care of your health – being active is a great place to start!

 Get some fresh air!
 If you’re cooped up in an office, a classroom or a home with a bunch of sick people all day, you’re more likely to get sick.
 Letting some fresh air circulate throughout your body is a great way to keep airborne viral particles on the move, meaning it’s harder for your body to catch an illness.